AFM-SPM/TopoStats/docs/usage.md

 * `file_ext` (default: `.spm`) the file extension of scans to search for within the current directory.
 The default is `.spm` but other file format support is in the pipeline.
 * `plotting` : `image_set` (default `core`) specifies which steps of the processing to plot images of.
-The value `all` gets images for all stages, `core` saves only a subset of images.
+The value `all` gets images for all stages, `core** saves only a subset of images.

 Most of the other configuration options can be left on their default values for now.
-Once you have made any changes save the changes and return to your terminal.
+Once you have made any changes save the file and return to your terminal.

 ### Running TopoStats with `my_config.yaml`